Literary-Insights/blog/src/content/blog/Solving Public Problems - Noveck, Beth Simone;.txt-1.md

 - Machine learning and big data techniques offer a powerful way to build models to predict future outcomes.
 They can make processes more efficient and accurate.

-That covers the main points summarized from the provided text.
  Let me know if you would like me to modify or expand the summary in any way.

  Here is a 349-word summary of the text: